Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Numerical Results

 \subsection{Uniform Resource Allocation}

-First, we compare the proposed GDCNC algorithms with two state-of-the-art cloud network control policies: UCNC (a throughput-optimal source routing algorithm) \cite{zhang22multicast} and EDSPA (a widely used multicast routing technique) \cite{ananta2014multicasting}.
+First, we compare the proposed GDCNC algorithms with two state-of-the-art cloud network control policies: UCNC (a throughput-optimal source routing algorithm) \cite{zhang2021multicast} and EDSPA (a widely used multicast routing technique) \cite{ananta2014multicasting}.
 Since resource allocation exceeds the scope of the benchmark algorithms, the following policy is employed for all algorithms for fair comparisons: each node/link uses maximum processing/transmission capacity, and each \ac{es} allocates equal transmission power for each \ac{ue}.
 In the GDCNC algorithms, we select $V = 0$ to optimize the delay performance; in GDCNC-R, we select $K = 1$ duplication tree by $k$-means clustering using geographic distance; in UCNC, route selection is based on delayed information resulting from hop-by-hop transmission of the queuing states from all nodes to the source.

 Fig. \ref{fig:stability_wo_pa} depicts the average delay attained by the algorithms under different arrival rates.
 First, we focus on the throughput performance.
-We observe an identical critical point ($\approx 430$ Mbps) for GDCNC, EGDCNC, and UCNC, at which point the average delay blows up, indicative of the stability region boundary, validating Proposition \ref{thm:tradeoff}, i.e., the throughput-optimality of GDCNC/EGDCNC (because UCNC is throughput-optimal \cite{zhang22multicast}).
+We observe an identical critical point ($\approx 430$ Mbps) for GDCNC, EGDCNC, and UCNC, at which point the average delay blows up, indicative of the stability region boundary, validating Proposition \ref{thm:tradeoff}, i.e., the throughput-optimality of GDCNC/EGDCNC (because UCNC is throughput-optimal \cite{zhang2021multicast}).
 GDCNC-R/EGDCNC-R achieve sub-optimal throughput by only $\approx 2\%$, illustrating the marginal performance loss from precluded duplication trees.
 Finally, EDSPA only achieves a maximum rate $\approx 70$ Mbps, which is far from the stability region boundary, due to the lack of route diversity.

-When looking at the delay performance, we observe that the enhanced variants EGDCNC/ EGDCNC-R effectively reduce the delay of the initial solutions GDCNC/GDCNC-R. While in low-congestion regimes, EDSPA (by delivering each packet along the shortest path) and UCNC (by selecting acyclic paths) can outperform EGDCNC/EGDCNC-R, the gap vanishes as the network congestion grows.
+When looking at the delay performance, we observe that the enhanced variants EGDCNC/ EGDCNC-R effectively reduce the delay of the initial solutions GDCNC/GDCNC-R, by adding the shortest path bias to improve the delay performance.
+In low-congestion regimes, the end-to-end delay mainly depends on the hop-distance of the route; as a result, EDSPA, which delivers the packet along the {\em shortest} path, and UCNC, which requires the entire path to be {\em acyclic} for hop-distance reduction, outperform EGDCNC/EGDCNC-R. As arrival rate increases, queuing delay becomes the dominant component, and gaps between EGDCNC/EGDCNC-R and UCNC vanish, demonstrating the good performance of the algorithms in high-congestion regimes.

 Finally, we study the complexity of the algorithms.
 We first sort the algorithms by {\em communication overhead}, i.e., required information for decision making.
 Noting that network topology changes much slower than queuing states, we have: EDSPA (requiring network topology) $\ll$ GDCNC (requiring local queuing states) $\approx$ EGDCNC (requiring local queuing states and network topology) $\ll$ UCNC (requiring global queuing states).
 We then present the running time of the algorithms as a measure for {\em computational complexity}: EDSPA ($1.3$\,s) $<$ GDCNC $\approx$ EGDCNC ($2.7$\,s) $\ll$ UCNC ($5.8$\,min), among which: EDSPA runs fastest because it uses fixed routes; GDCNC can operate efficiently to complete simple algebraic operations \eqref{eq:weight}; and UCNC requires solving the NP-complete Steiner tree problem (in a $39$-node layered graph) at each time slot, which incurs high computational complexity that can increase when applied to larger networks.